bitwarden/help/_articles/plans-and-pricing/2020-plan-updates.md

 Upgrading from Classic 2019 to the current Enterprise plan unlocks the highly anticipated Login with SSO feature-set, simplifying access for enterprise users by fully integrating with your existing Identity Management solution.

-As before, all members of your Enterprise Organization will automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file storage, and more.
+As before, all members of your Enterprise Organization will automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more.

 As before, there is no limit to the number of users in your Enterprise Organization.
 The current Enterprise Organizations plan is $5 Per User Per Month (*compared to $3 PUPM for Classic 2019 plan*).